 For Federal Investigators

-Federal lead investigators who wish to apply to this Announcement of Opportunity must prepare a proposal according to the NOFO guidelines and submit the proposal to the program manager directly, instead of to http://www.grants.gov.
+Federal lead investigators who wish to apply to this Announcement of Opportunity must prepare a proposal according to the FFO guidelines and submit the proposal to the program manager directly, instead of to Grants.gov.
 Federal co-investigators must submit a proposal identical to the proposal lead’s but with personalized budget information.
 Letters of Intent for Federal investigators should be received by the Competition Manager by 11:59 p.m.
 Eastern Time Thursday November 2, 2023.

 Where to Submit